Diya WFC: Other competitions

-The State Bank of Pakistan held its own women's championship, in which Diya W.F.C. earned the 3rd place during the 4th edition in 2016.
+The State Bank of Pakistan held its own women's championship, in which Diya WFC earned the 3rd place during the 4th edition in 2016.

 International youth friendly competitions

 Sponsored by Geo News of Pakistan and Alma Culture Center of Norway, and with the personal financial support of Diya's managers, U-13 and U-14 teams went to Norway in July 2017 to participate to the Norway Cup, without scoring any goal and getting 23 against.
 It was the first time a Pakistani team participated in a European tournament.

-In August 2017, Diya W.F.C.'s G-16 team went to Turkey to play friendly matches, sponsored by the Turkish Cooperation and Coordination Agency, and U-13 and U-14 teams went to China for the Gothia Cup.
+In August 2017, Diya WFC's G-16 team went to Turkey to play friendly matches, sponsored by the Turkish Cooperation and Coordination Agency, and U-13 and U-14 teams went to China for the Gothia Cup.
 In August 2019, a mixed gender U-11 team went also to China for the Gothia Cup and won the fair play trophy among 66 participating teams.

 Variations of football

 Futsal

-The club won the All-Pakistan Women Futsal Championship 2010, defeating Eco Adventure Club Islamabad (1-0), and Fatima Ansari and Kiran Yousuf were declared best players of the tournament.
+The club won the All-Pakistan Women Futsal Championship 2010, defeating Eco Adventure Club Islamabad (1–0), and Fatima Ansari and Kiran Yousuf were declared best players of the tournament.

-In 2021, Diya W.F.C. won the All Karachi Under-23 Girls Futsal Tournament, among eight teams, defeating Karachi Ladies FC (8-2), and Shumaila Gulab Hussain was declared as one of the best players.
+In 2021, Diya WFC won the All Karachi Under-23 Girls Futsal Tournament, among eight teams, defeating Karachi Ladies FC (8–2), and Shumaila Gulab Hussain was declared as one of the best players.

 Five and six-a-side football

-Diya W.F.C. also participates to Leisure Leagues events in Pakistan.
-It earned the Leisure Leagues Women Football's Pink Cup 2020, held in October to promote breast cancer awareness, defeating Garrison Football Academy (2-0).
-The club won the Leisure Leagues Women's Cup 2021, defeating IBA United (2-0).
+Diya WFC also participates to Leisure Leagues events in Pakistan.
+It earned the Leisure Leagues Women Football's Pink Cup 2020, held in October to promote breast cancer awareness, defeating Garrison Football Academy (2–0).
+The club won the Leisure Leagues Women's Cup 2021, defeating IBA United (2–0).